rnaveensrinivas/git/README.md

 - **Why `git switch`?**
   - `git switch` was introduced to separate branch-related operations from file-related ones.
-  - Makes it clear that you’re working with branches and not modifying files in the working directory.
+  - Makes it clear that you're working with branches and not modifying files in the working directory.

 #### When to Use Which?